VielLosero/srpm/README.md

 [root@arcadia t1]# sbopkg -i webkit2gtk
 ```
 ## How it works example 2
-An other example will be if we find an unatended packages that not are more in repo.
+Find an unatended package that are deleted from repo.
 ```
 [root@arcadia v]# srpm -pv python3-PyYAML
 python3-PyYAML: last Not in repo!!. ; current 5.3.1